• Skip to primary navigation

 My story

-Although I grew up in a small town in Arkansas, I had big dreams of going to college and work for Southern Living.
-I wanted to be one of the Southern Living Cooking School demonstrators that traveled the Southeast.
+Although I grew up in a small town in Arkansas, I had big dreams of going to college and to work for Southern Living.
+I wanted to be one of the Southern Living Cooking School demonstrators that traveled the Southeast (back in those days).
 So, I helped backstage for 3 years while in college when they traveled to Little Rock.

 Child holding a jar with a grand champion ribbon on it.
 Canning jars in the background.